Top side hustle ideas in the Netherlands for 2026

 What is the best side hustle for flexible hours in the Netherlands?

-Side hustles like freelance writing, virtual assistance, and content creation offer great flexibility, as you can often set your own hours and work from anywhere.
+Side hustles like freelance writing, virtual assistance, delivery or content creation offer great flexibility, as you can often set your own hours and work from anywhere.

 Are side hustles passive income?